guardian/commercial-canaries/README.md

 Team city picks up `riffraff.yaml`, zips canaries with `./bash.sh` Riffraff uploads artifacts to S3 and creates cloudformation stack from template.yaml e.g `cmp_tcfv2.yaml`.
-Cloudformaiton reads the zip form S3 as specified in the yaml file and the canary gets created.
+Cloudformation reads the zip form S3 as specified in the yaml file and the canary gets created.

 Current issue: the canary can't read it's source code from S3, but can output logs in S3.

-Diagram [here](https://docs.google.com/presentation/d/1l8QFoq7siUWdJMRq_qc8vLcNf1iFhXH5aKx3Ok5xEu4/edit#slide=id.gb8f2b491c7_0_44) - ask commercial if you need acees to it
+Diagram [here](https://docs.google.com/presentation/d/1l8QFoq7siUWdJMRq_qc8vLcNf1iFhXH5aKx3Ok5xEu4/edit#slide=id.gb8f2b491c7_0_44) - ask commercial if you need access to it